lvyin1122/2022-polyu-ecommerce/docs/03-Building-a-Cart-Using-Context.md

 export default ProductItem;
 ```

-Now, for each `ProductItem` shown on our home page, its "Add to cart" button will call a `addCartItemHandler` function that will add the product information to our global cart state through the `addCartItem`.
+For each `ProductItem` shown on our home page, its "Add to cart" button will call a `addCartItemHandler` function that will add the product information to our global cart state through the `addCartItem`.
 You can click on these button and check the results on the cart page.

 ### Exercise

-We have implemented a very simple shopping cart which still has a lot of problems.
-You should have the knowledge to fix them on your own.
-Give it a try and check your answer with the final codes in our project repository.
+We have implemented a very simple shopping cart which is still incomplete.
+You should have the knowledge to add the following features on your own.
+Don't be afraid to give it a try and check your answer with the final codes in our project repository.ß

 1. The "Remove" button in the `CartItem` componenet is not working.
-Try to add a `removeCartItem` in `cart-context` and use it in the `CartItem`.
+Try to add a `removeCartItem` in `cart-context` and import it in the `CartItem`.
 The function should receive an `id` argument and remove the corresponding product with that id from the cart state.
-This requires some knowlege of list manipulation using JavaScript.

 2. The `addCartItem` function in `cart-context` will keep adding products that already exists in the cart.
 Try to modify the function to avoid duplication.

+   Tip: You may use the `filter()` method to manipulate the cart list.

 The complete code of Tutorial 3: https://github.com/lvyin1122/ecommerce-tutorial-code/tree/03-building-a-cart-using-context

-# 04 Connecting to Backend

-1. Conditional rendering
-2. useEffect
-3. Custom Hooks

-# 05 Advanced React

-1. useReducer
-2. localStorage
-3. ...